-Raci Matrix is a charting tool, and it stands for- Responsible – Accountable – Consult – Inform.
-When it comes to monitoring the tasks of a complex project, the overall process gets tedious, not just because of the complexity, but also because it becomes difficult and confusing to keep track of the tasks and the people involved in it.
+Raci Matrix is a charting tool, and it stands for Responsible – Accountable – Consult – Inform.
+When it comes to monitoring the tasks of a complex project, the overall process gets tedious, not just because of the complexity but also because it becomes difficult and confusing to keep track of the tasks and the people involved in them.

-In layman terms, it is a tool that enables you to identify who is responsible, accountable, consulted, or informed, for every task that is carried out in a project.
+- In layman’s terms, it is a tool that enables you to identify who is responsible, accountable, consulted, or informed for every task that is carried out in a project.

-So let’s take a look at the 4 parameters involved in a Raci Matrix –
+Given below are the 4 parameters involved in a Raci Matrix:

 This is the person who is consulted before a decision is taken.
 Here it can be an individual or a group who will provide the necessary information to complete the tasks of the project.
 A two-way communication needs to be ensured between the responsible and consulted person to avoid miscommunication in carrying out the tasks.

-- When there’s conflict about the task ownership or decision-making.
+- When there’s conflict about task ownership or decision-making.